Tennu/tennu/readme.md

 A network configuration object has the following properties:

 * server      - IRC server to connect to. _Example:_ _irc.mibbit.net_
 * nick        - Nickname the bot will use.
 Defaults to "nrcbot"
 * user        - Username the bot will use.
 Defaults to "user"
 * realname    - Realname for the bot.
 Defaults to "nrc v0.3"
 * port        - Port to connect to.
 Defaults to 6667.
 * password    - Password for identifying to services.
 * nickserv    - Nickname for nickserv service.
 Defaults to "nickserv".
 * trigger     - Command character to trigger commands with.
 By default, '!'.
 * channels    - Array of channels to autojoin. _Example:_ ["#help", "#nrc"]
+* modules     - An array of strings or objects.
+** string     - The file location of the Node module that exports an NRC module.
+** object     - Has the following fields.
+All optional other than 'file'
+*** file      - The file location of the Node module that exports an NRC module.
+*** config    - Configuration object for the module.
+Defaults to {}.
+*** usepath   - Boolean whether to append module-path to file.
+Defaults to true.
+* module-path - Prefix added to module file locations.

 Other modules may require or use more options.
+Such options will be in

 -------------